 Lloyd Bridges was approached to play Capt.
 Pike in the original pilot Star Trek: The Cage (1986) but turned it down believing that a science-fiction show would hurt his career.
 Jeffrey Hunter, who played Capt.
 Pike, was replaced after his salary demands were deemed to be too high.

 According to William Shatner's Star Trek TV memoirs, DeForest Kelley was the first one considered for the role of Spock.
 Kelley's own claims contradict this, however.
-He preferred working in Westerns, but Roddenberry talked him into playing a lawyer in a pilot that did not sell, and subsequently approached Kelley for the role of a doctor, in what turned out to be a science-fiction setting.
+He preferred working in Westerns, but Roddenberry talked him into playing a lawyer in a pilot which did not sell, and subsequently approached Kelley for the role of a doctor, in what turned out to be a science-fiction setting.
 Noting that Hollywood was making fewer and fewer Westerns, the actor accepted.

 The Enterprise is a Constitution-class ship, The space shuttle Enterprise, which was named for her after a fan lobbying campaign of NASA, was originally supposed to be named Constitution.
 Further, Enterprise NCC-1701 was named for the aircraft carrier Enterprise CVN-65, which along with the "Old Ironsides" USS Constitution was one of the longest-serving warships in the US Navy.